pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

     * `ssh user@old-database`
     * `ssh user@new-database`
 - Open a SQL terminal connected to `<database_name>` on both servers: `sudo -u postgres psql -d <database_name>`
-- Check row counts for all tables between both servers:
+- Check row counts for all tables between both servers using the psql utility:
 ```sql
 WITH tbl AS
   (SELECT table_schema,